 For centuries, gold has been a universal symbol of affluence.
-In contemporary times, investors seeking to broaden their portfolio and safeguard against inflation are increasingly drawn towards investing in gold.
+In contemporary times, those seeking to broaden their portfolio and safeguard against inflation are increasingly drawn towards buying gold.
 Nonetheless, is it a suitable choice for you?
-In this article, we will explore the benefits and risks of investing in gold, how to invest in gold, and the current trends in the gold market.
+In this article, we will explore the benefits and risks of buying gold, how to buy gold, and the current trends in the gold market.

 Safe haven asset: Gold tends to hold its value during periods of economic turmoil or political instability.
 This makes gold a popular investment during times of crisis.